Aliases for PPARD Gene

-PPARD (Peroxisome Proliferator-Activated Receptor Delta) is a Protein Coding gene.
-Diseases associated with PPARD include colorectal cancer and obesity.
-Among its related pathways are Pathways in cancer and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and lipid binding.
-An important paralog of this gene is NR1I2.
+PPARD (Peroxisome Proliferator Activated Receptor Delta) is a Protein Coding gene.
+Diseases associated with PPARD include diabetic cataract and obesity.
+Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and Apoptotic Pathways in Synovial Fibroblasts.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+An important paralog of this gene is NR1D2.

 UniProtKB/Swiss-Prot for PPARD Gene

 Ligand-activated transcription factor.
 Receptor that binds peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Has a preference for poly-unsaturated fatty acids, such as gamma-linoleic acid and eicosapentanoic acid.
 Once activated by a ligand, the receptor binds to promoter elements of target genes.
 Regulates the peroxisomal beta-oxidation pathway of fatty acids.
 Functions as transcription activator for the acyl-CoA oxidase gene.
 Decreases expression of NPC1L1 once activated by a ligand.

 Peroxisome proliferator-activated receptor delta (PPARdelta), also known as PPARbeta, is a member of the nuclear receptor family of ligand-activated transcription factors that heterodimerize with the retinoic X receptor (RXR) to regulate gene expression.